 A multitude of situations can have an impact on the psychological well-being of parents and children.
 For some, these impacts result in disruptive behaviours conducive to the emergence or presence of child abuse or neglect.
-In addition, forced social isolation can exacerbate negative experiences during childhood, such as family insecurity, abuse, poverty or food insecurity.

 Doing various acts of kindness can create conditions conducive to a healthy parent-child relationship.
 They can eliminate or reduce risk factors that contribute to the development of a problem and in this way prevent child abuse.

 There are many acts of kindness you can do to support a child and a family.
 What you do depends on the situation of the person you want to help.
 By talking to the person or trying to put yourself in their shoes, you wil be ableto identfy what acts of kindness could help.
 To get you started, here are some suggestions:

 - get close to and connect with the children and families in your neighbourhood:

 - offer used clothing to families around you;